-On January 1, 2016, FEP removed the following from the Standard Option dental routine care services:

-Tests and laboratory exams

-Space maintenance

-Various restoration services

-Extraction with associated anesthesia

-The above services are no longer covered under routine Standard Option dental benefits.
-However, they are still eligible for benefits associated with accidental dental injury treatment or for restoring the mouth to a pre-cancerous state with applicable regular benefits.

 Coordination of Benefits

 As explained in the coordination of benefits (COB) section, COB involves two or more Payors working together to share the cost of health care expenses, with one plan identified as primary (this plan pays first) and the other plan as secondary (this plan pays second).
 COB allows Payors to help manage the cost of health care by avoiding payment of more than the total reasonable expenses incurred.